 Every skin has very similar style of Settings menu.
 This is done in

-order to effectively manage adaptability and
+order to effectively manage adaptability and scalability for the long

-scalability for the long term.
-Despite that, every skin has its own
+term.
+Despite that, every skin has its own special settings and thus the

 Users have to check for skin updates manually every couple days or weeks, missing out on potential new features.